devtut/generate/docs/python/string-representations-of-class-instances-str-and-repr-methods.md

 ```

-You've even created a list of cards, in order to represent a &quot;hand&quot;:
+You've even created a list of cards, in order to represent a =hand=:

 ```
 my_hand = [ace_of_spades, four_of_clubs, six_of_hearts]